matter-labs/hardhat-zksync/packages/hardhat-zksync-deploy/README.md

 ## Caching mechanism

 The `hardhat-zksync-deploy` plugin supports a caching mechanism for contracts deployed on the same network, and by default, this feature is enabled for every deployment with specific network unless specified otherwise.
-For each deployment within your project, a new `deployments` folder is created.
+For each deployment within your project, a new `deployments-zk` folder is created.
 Inside this folder, you can find subfolders for each network specified in the `hardhat.config.ts` file.
 Each network folder contains JSON files named after deployed contracts where caching purposes information are stored, and additionally, a `.chainId` file contains the chainId specific to that network.

 To explicitly use a cache mechanism or force deploy for a specific network in your `hardhat.config.ts` file, you would indeed need to set the `forceDeploy` flag for that network in the networks section.